jonnyphresh/jonnyphresh.github.io/about.md

 “Get them in the water and teach them to swim,” says Beard, whose recently-opened Beard Swim Co., a swim school in Gig Harbor, Washington, has just become the first such facility recognized by the International Swimming Hall of Fame."

-This high recommendation of swimming early in life only re-iterates the importance of teaching young peopple how to swim.
+This high recommendation of swimming early in life only re-iterates the importance of teaching young people how to swim.